I Dreamed of Africa: Soundtrack

 This includes "Voi che sapete", sung by Brigitte Fassbaender (mezzo-soprano), with the Vienna Philharmonic Orchestra, István Kertész conducting, from Act 2 of the opera Le nozze di Figaro (The Marriage of Figaro), K. 492, composed by Wolfgang Amadeus Mozart.
 This was one of the last films scored by acclaimed composer Maurice Jarre.

 Reception

 The film was not received well despite praise for Kim Basinger's performance.
 It has a 10% ranking on Rotten Tomatoes, based on 102 reviews.
+The site's critical consensus reads: "The straightforward retelling of Kuki Gallman's life in Africa neither moves nor entertains the viewer."

 Basinger earned a Golden Raspberry Award nomination for Worst Actress (also for Bless the Child).

 It was also a huge financial flop; its budget was $50 million, and the worldwide gross was less than $15 million.